-If a student is determined to have financial aid eligibility she will receive a financial aid package which typically consists of a combination of grant, loan, and work-study aid.
+After a review of your financial aid application, if you are determined to have financial aid eligibility (financial need) you will receive a financial aid package which typically consists of a combination of grant, loan, and work-study aid to meet that eligibility.
 These three types of assistance may be funded by institutional, federal, and state sources.
 Financial aid packages are constructed differently depending on individual family circumstances and institutional aid polices.
 A financial aid package may include some, but not all of the components listed below.
-(Note: a student who has completed the FAFSA only will receive a financial aid package consisting of any need based federal aid that she is eligible for.
-She will not be considered for or packaged with institutional need based aid unless the PROFILE is filed in addition to the FAFSA.)
+(Note: If you only complete the FAFSA you will receive a financial aid package consisting of any federal aid you are eligible for.
+You will not be considered for institutional need based aid unless you file the CSS Profile and provide federal tax returns in addition to the FAFSA.)

 - Mount Holyoke Merit-based Scholarships